 Current proposed projects include the monitoring of individual building electrical-usage, and an HVAC-Equipment preventive maintenance program.

 Building Renovations - Nunn Hall, Alumni Tower, Mignon Tower, and East Mignon building renovations include panels and controls for integration with the existing EMS.

 New Construction - MSU's Space Science Center was the university's first facility to have both HVAC and lighting controls.
 The new Center for Health, Education & Research (C.H.E.R.), built to LEED standards, features integration with the EMS as well as lighting controls.
-The newly completed Student Recreation Center (LEED-Silver Certified) is also on the system, with lighting controls and a Greenscreen.
+The newly completed Student Recreation Center (LEED-Gold Certified) is also on the system, with lighting controls and a Greenscreen.

 - In 2008, the office of Facilities Management purchased several Chrysler GEM electric trucks to replace older gasoline-powered vehicles in the service fleet.